Republic of China Air Force: Humanitarian operations

-ROCAF losses

 Equipment and procurement

-Current ROCAF inventory includes over 400 combat aircraft, the mainstays being the AIDC F-CK-1 Ching-kuo IDF (Indigenous Defense Fighter) and F-16 while the Mirage 2000-5 provides the most formidable air-defense capabilities.
-Older F-5 fighters are gradually being phased out but remain in service.
+Current ROCAF inventory includes over 400 combat aircraft, the mainstays being the AIDC F-CK-1 Ching-kuo IDF (Indigenous Defense Fighter) and F-16, while the Mirage 2000-5 is the primary air-defense aircraft.

 The United States serves as the ROCAF's main supplier of equipment and also provides training for ROCAF and ROC Navy pilots at Luke AFB in Arizona.
 This base which is between Phoenix and Tucson has an instrumented flight area for training approximately the size of the State of Connecticut.
-German Air Force (Luftwaffe) and German Naval Aviation (Marineflieger) who used to train at Luke AFB from 1957 to 1983 now train at NATO facilities at CFB Goose Bay in Canada and also alongside the USAF at Holloman AFB in New Mexico.
 As of 2019 the US Air Force is assisting the Taiwanese Air Force in sourcing new and surplus F-5 parts.